Luis Orduz

 3. The intermediate class Offspring fulfills two purposes here: to explicitly show the mutation step (instead of leaving it as an implementation detail of crossover) and to rely on the type system.
 We'll know we have a real individual only if it was selected from an existing population or if it's the result of mutation from the crossover of two parents.

-4. You might have noticed that an "Individual" is represented only by an empty collection protocol and a generic type (and the type variable might not even be needed after Python 3.12 drops).
-This is on purpose: the algorithm doesn't need to care what an individual is beyond "a collection of genes".
+4. You might have noticed that an "Individual" is represented only by generic type arguments.
+This is on purpose: the algorithm doesn't need to care what an individual is